DieterReuter/create-vbox-pfsense/README.md

 ## ISO Overlays
 You can now easily modify and overwrite every file within the original ISO image.
-Just make a copy of a specific file, put it in the `overlay-iso` folder, and change these files.
+Just make a copy of a specific file, put it in the `iso-overlay` folder, and change these files.
 You have to preserve the original directory structure.

-In the build process we'll mount and copy the original ISO image into a writable folder and merge it with the `overlay-iso` folder.
+In the build process we'll mount and copy the original ISO image into a writable folder and merge it with the `iso-overlay` folder.
 All files from the overlay will be copied over the original ISO folder.
-Now it's possible to fully customize the content of the ISO.
+Now it's possible to fully customize the content of the ISO image before installing a new VM.

-As a good point to start tweaking the ISO image, I've added a mofified version of `boot/beastie.4th` with the origianl FreeBSD daemon logo.
+As a good starting point for tweaking the ISO image, I've added a modified version of `boot/beastie.4th` with the original FreeBSD daemon logo.
 And as another example you'll find a modified `conf.default/config.xml` with a LAN network set to `192.168.100.x` instead of the original `192.168.1.x` network.

 # Licensing